NicholasA-B/go-hash-cracker/README.md

   <p align="center">

 GoHashCrack is a highly efficient and robust hash cracking tool developed in Go (Golang).
-Designed to leverage the powerful concurrency features of Go, this tool offers a fast and effective solution for decrypting hashed passwords and other cryptographic hash functions.
-It's particularly adept at handling large volumes of data and complex cracking processes, making it a valuable tool for cybersecurity professionals and ethical hackers.
+Designed to leverage the powerful concurrency features of Go, this tool offers a fast and effective solution for decrypting hashed and salted passwords and other cryptographic hash functions.

 Key Features:
     <br />